oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 5. Enable database archivelog mode.

    The source database provisioned in this livelab is not running in ARCHIVELOG mode by default.

-However, it is a requirement for this livelab.
+   However, ARCHIVELOG mode is a requirement for this livelab.

-   Please follow below document and enable ARCHIVELOG mode.
+   Please follow below document and enable ARCHIVELOG mode for source database.

    https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/managing-archived-redo-log-files.html#GUID-C12EA833-4717-430A-8919-5AEA747087B9